blues/sparrow-reference-web-app/README.md

     -d '{"username":"YOUR_NOTEHUB_EMAIL", "password": "NOTEHUB_PASSWORD"}
 ```

-When succesful, you will see a response like
+When successful, you will see a response like

 ```
 {"session_token":"BYj0bhMJwd3JucXE18f14Y3zMjQIoRfD"}